griffinaddison/PER_GGV_GriffinTireEdition/README.md

 Note: when opening or running startup.m or tcf.....m its possible that a window will come up saying its not found on path.
 Click add to path and proceed as normal and everything should work.

 Note 2: also might need to change saveas path in tcf.....m if you want to automatically save pngs of graphs.

+Note 3: we use "run" not "raw" data from FSAETTC.com, in ASCII_SI format.

+Note 4: if you make a new folder for new round of data, like "round9", make sure it contains a "cornering" and a "drive_brake" folder, each of which needs a "schema.json" file which you can copy from an older preexisting cornering/drive_brake folder.
+Make sure you open the schema.json file and change the "prefix" to the 4-digit code corresponding to your round of data. i.e. for round9 .dat data files, one data file is "B2356run13.dat", so change the "prefix" in the schema.json to "B2356run".